go-delve/delve/README.md

 Delve is a Go debugger, written in Go.

-**This project is currently in beta.
+**This project is currently pre 1.0.
 Most of the functionality is there, however there are various improvements to be made.
-Delve is not (yet) ready for daily use.**
+Delve is not _yet_ ready for daily use.**

 ### Building